aayush88766/Hostel-Management-System/README.md

            III .
 The **2nd** floor will be allotted to persons below 40 yrs.

  Hence, to keep the records of quarantized person, I have designed the quarantine facility management system.
-I have provided a piece of code suct that the records of the quarantined persons can be stored properly and accessed efficiently.
+I have provided a piece of code(**mp1.sql**) suct that the records of the quarantined persons can be stored properly and accessed efficiently.